-- (A) Regular Meetings.
-The Tribal Commission shall hold at least one regular monthly meeting which shall take place on the first Friday of each month, or as otherwise determined by the Tribal Commission. - (B) Special Meetings.
-Special meetings may be called at the request of the Tribal Council, the Chairman of the Tribal Commission or three (3) or more members of the Tribal Commission. - (C) Compensation of Commissioners.
-An honorarium may be paid for attendance at each meeting. - (D) Quorum.
-A quorum for all meetings shall consist of four (4) members. - (E) Voting.
+(A) Regular Meetings.
+The Tribal Commission shall hold at least two regular monthly meetings, which shall take place on the first and third Tuesdays of each month.
+If the meeting date falls on a holiday, it may be rescheduled to another date not in conflict with the regular meetings of the Executive Council on the second and fourth Mondays of each month.

+(B) Special Meetings.
+Special meetings may be called at the request of the Tribal Council, the Chairman of the Tribal Commission or three (3) or more members of the Tribal Commission.

+(C) Compensation of Commissioners.
+An honorarium set by the Executive Council may be paid to Commissioners as compensation.

+(D) Quorum.
+A quorum for all meetings shall consist of four (4) members.

+(E) Voting.
 All questions arising in connection with the action of the Tribal Commission shall be decided by majority vote.
-The Chairman of the Tribal Commission shall only be entitled to vote to break a tie. - 4.15 Organization.
-The Tribal Commission shall develop its own operating procedures and shall elect from within itself a Chairman to direct meetings, a reporter to be responsible for keeping Tribal Commission minutes and transmitting to the Tribal Council a copy of those minutes, handling correspondence and reporting Tribal

-Commission decisions and such other officers as it deems advisable.
+The Chairman of the Tribal Commission shall only be entitled to vote to break a tie.

+4.15 Organization.
+The Tribal Commission shall develop its own operating procedures and shall elect from within itself a Chairman to direct meetings, a reporter to be responsible for keeping Tribal Commission minutes and transmitting to the Tribal Council a copy of those minutes, handling correspondence and reporting Tribal Commission decisions and such other officers as it deems advisable.